When youโre just considering learning Japanese, it can be overwhelming to try to remember all the things you have to keep in mind.

 - and Dr.

-In Japanese, language pieces like these exist — the only difference is that unlike in English, Japanese titles like these are placed at the end of a person’s name.
-That’s why they’re called suffixes.
+In Japanese, language pieces like these exist โ the only difference is that unlike in English, Japanese titles like these are placed at the end of a personโs name.
+Thatโs why theyโre called suffixes.
+You'll also see them referred to as honorifics.

 The golden rule to remember is that you can never only call someone by their name in Japanese.
 It is considered rude or even offensive not to use the suffix at the end of someone's name.